Kosahie/Code.Jam/README.md

 # Code.Jam
 Hello!
-Welcome to the repo of our CodeJam project.
+Welcome to the repo of our CodeJam project. :truck:

 All our information about the project is in the presentation power point!